pnowell/LibPhil/README.md

     * LIBPHIL_BASEDIR - The path to parent directory of the libphil directory structure.
 This is the only requred environment variable
 * Jam variables (settable with the -s command line argument)
     * LIBPHIL_CWD - What part of the code tree you want to build
-    * LIBPHIL_TARGET - So far this can only be set to winvs
+    * LIBPHIL_TARGETPLAT - 'winvs' or 'wingcc'
+    * LIBPHIL_BUILDTYPE - 'debug' or 'release'

 ## Future Plans

-* Continue flushing out my [Jam][jam-link]-based build system
+* Begin work on integrating the Android NDK
+    * Try to get the NDK working as a stand-alone tool chain
-* Begin working toward a graphical sandbox (for a possible projector-based party favor)
+* Begin working toward a graphical sandbox to work both in windows and Android
 * Possibly set up some unit tests to try to ensure some basic level of functionality in the libs that I'm writing
-* Add support for winvs32 VS winvs64 target (right now winvs is 32-bit)
-* Add support for gcc32 and gcc64
 * Add support for platforms beyond cygwin (need to figure out how to rebuild Jam not under cygwin first)

 [jam-link]: http://www.perforce.com/jam/jam.html  "Jam build tool"